-To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
-The requirements listed below are representative of the knowledge, skill and/or ability required.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+ESSENTIAL DUTIES AND RESPONSIBILITIES include the following.
+Other duties may be assigned.
+To perform this job successfully an individual must be able to perform each essential job function satisfactorily.
+Reasonable accommodations may be made to enable qualified individuals with disabilities to perform the essential job functions.